archived-codacy/node-codacy-coverage/README.md

 ### Account Token

-To send coverage using your account/api token you can follow the following steps.
+As an alternative to the Project API token you can also send coverage using your account/api token by following steps:

 * Add test with coverage step to your package.json: